Nine Tailed Fox, Huli Jing, Fox Spirit, Fox God, and Fox Demon.

 During their tens of thousands of years long practice procedures, some of them would turn into humans and interact with people.

 Huli Jing Transformed Beautiful Woman, Drawn by Zhang Wang.

 In large numbers of novels and folklores, some Huli Jing had tricked, helped, made friends, or fell in love with people, while others of them had turned into beautiful women (sometimes handsome men), lured people to get humans' essence, even lives, to obtain power for their practice.

 In some legends, powerful foxes also may share information with or possess humans, in exchange for people's help.

-Image of Nine-Tailed Fox, Picture from jasmineyu.
+Image of Red Fox with Nine Tails, Picture from jasmineyu.

-What does the fox symbolize in Chinese culture?
+What Does the Fox Symbolize in Chinese Culture?

 Because of these complicated images, today, Nine-Tailed Fox shape decorations have been quite popular, especially among women, which believed can bring them good luck in their love lives.